Moscow sees one of Ukraine's largest drone attacks as fighting rages in Kursk and eastern Ukraine

-“This was one of the biggest attempts of all time to attack Moscow using drones,” Moscow Mayor Sergey Sobyanin said on his Telegram channel.
-He said strong defenses around the capital made it possible to shoot down all the drones before they hit their intended targets.
+"This was one of the biggest attempts of all time to attack Moscow using drones," Moscow Mayor Sergei Sobyanin said on his Telegram channel.
+He said strong defenses around the capital made it possible to shoot down all the drones before they could hit their intended targets.

-Russia downed 45 Ukrainian drones overnight, including 11 over the Moscow region.
+Russia said it downed 45 Ukrainian drones overnight, including 11 over the Moscow region.
+There was no independent information to verify those figures.

 Some Russian social media channels shared videos of drones apparently being destroyed by air defense systems, which then set off car alarms.

-Alexander Bogomaz, the governor of the Bryansk region, which borders Ukraine, reported a “mass” attack on his region but said that all 23 drones were destroyed.

-While Ukraine has been bogged down in a land conflict in eastern Ukraine in which the Russians have been driving forward slowly at a heavy cost to both sides, Kyiv has also been attacking Russia with drones.
-Ukraine has targeted oil refineries and airfields in an attempt to weaken Russia's fighting potential, and also has targeted the capital several times.
+While Ukraine has been bogged down in a land conflict in eastern Ukraine in which the Russians have been driving forward slowly at a heavy cost to both sides, both countries have been been sending drones deep into each other's territory.

+Ukrainian drone strikes have brought the fight far from the front line into the heart of Russia, targeting the Russian capital and second city St. Petersburg, and an airport in Western Russia, according to Russian officials.

+Since the beginning of this year, Ukraine has stepped up aerial assaults on Russian soil, targeting refineries and oil terminals to slow down the Kremlin's assault.

+A fire at an oil depot targeted by Ukraine burned for the fourth day Wednesday in Rostov, a region in southwestern Russia that borders Ukraine.
+Priests from the Russian Orthodox Church held a prayer service for injured firefighters as dark plumes of smoke rose in the distance at the oil depot in Proletarsk, according to a photo shared on social media by the Volgodonsk diocese.

+Ukraine's Air Force said Russia launched 69 drones and three missiles at Ukraine overnight, describing it as Russia's biggest drone attack so far in August.
+Ukraine said its air defenses shot them down and no casualties or destruction were reported.

-The daring incursion into Russia has raised morale in Ukraine with its surprising success and changed the dynamic of the fighting.
+Ukraine's daring land incursion into Russia has raised morale in Ukraine with its surprising success and changed the dynamic of the fighting.
 But it's uncertain how long Ukraine will be able to hold the territory it has seized in Kursk.

-It has also opened up another front in a fight where Ukrainian forces were already badly stretched.
+It has opened up another front in a fight where Ukrainian forces were already badly stretched, with active hostilities taking place along more than 970 kilometers (600 miles).
 The gains in Kursk come as Ukraine continues to lose ground in its eastern industrial region of Donbas.

-The Institute for the Study of War, a think tank based in Washington, said in its daily report late Tuesday that the Ukrainians had made additional advances in their incursion in Kursk, now in its third week.

 The Russian state news agency Tass reported that 31 people had died since Ukraine’s attack on Russia began Aug.
-6, citing an unnamed source in the medical service — figures which are impossible to verify.
+6, figures which are impossible to verify.
 It said 143 people had suffered injuries, of whom 79 were hospitalized, including four children.

+A Ukrainian drone dropped an explosive device on a car in the Bolshesoldatsky area of Kursk region, slightly northeast of the town of Sudzha, the acting governor Alexei Smirnov said.
+One woman was killed immediately and two others were hospitalized, he said.

+Maria Zakharova, spokeswoman for the Russian Foreign Ministry, said Ukraine’s attack on Kursk has ended “any possibility” of peace negotiations.

+Ukraine’s Interior Minister Ihor Klymenko said Kyiv established an office in the Kursk region to provide humanitarian and medical aid to the local population.
+More than 90% of the Russian civilians who stayed in territories of the Kursk region currently controlled by Ukraine are aged 60 and older, he said.

+“We have no right to leave them there to die," Klymenko said, according to the Ukrinform national news agency.

-Ukraine's attacks on three bridges over the Seym River in Kursk, in areas it does not control, could potentially trap Russian forces between the river, the Ukrainian advance and the Ukrainian border.
+Ukraine's attacks on three bridges over the Seym River in Kursk could potentially trap Russian forces between the river, the Ukrainian advance and the Ukrainian border.
 Already they appear to be slowing down Russia's response to the Kursk incursion.

-Ukrainian forces appear to be striking Russian pontoon bridges and pontoon engineering equipment over the Seym in an area west of the Ukrainian advance point, the Washington think tank said.
+Ukrainian forces appear to be striking Russian pontoon bridges and pontoon engineering equipment over the Seym in an area west of the Ukrainian advance point, the Washington-based Institute for the Study of War said Tuesday.

-Though few details are available, Ukraine appears to be actively seeking to hinder Russians from crossing the river.

 Satellite photos from Planet Labs PBC analyzed Wednesday by The Associated Press showed a significant fire on the Seym near the village of Krasnooktyabrskoe.